olisheldon/olisheldon.github.io/_projects/adventofcode23/day_11.md

 .......  /     .......
 ```

 In calculating the distance between 1 and 3, if the distance between 2 and 3 is already known and stored we could solve the easier problem of calculating the distance between 1 and 2 and adding the distance from 2 to 3.
+It would be interesting to consider how this would affect the time complexity.

 ### Part 2

-The improvement suggested above would speed up part too as well.
+Part 2 does not make my solution any more complex, as the same number of operations are performed.
+The improvement suggested in part 1 improvements is also applicable to improving part 2.

 ### Algorithms

+My solution has time complexity `O(N**2)`, but I believe this is ideal; The improvement suggested in part 1 would only improve the constants of this time complexity.
+This is because we are always going to have to consider all pairs of galaxies, which requires iterating through `(O(N))` galaxies for each galaxy `(O(N))`.

 ### Software Engineering

+My solution to part 1 and part 2 use the same logic.
+This is a sign of a nicely written solution.